Bobby Scott (politician): Tenure

 Scott is the first African American Representative from Virginia since Reconstruction.
 Also, having a maternal grandfather of Filipino ancestry makes Scott the first American of Filipino descent to serve as a voting member of Congress.
-His congressional district is the only one with a majority black population in Virginia.
+His congressional district is the only one with a plurality black population in Virginia.
 It was created in 1992 and has remained the state's most Democratic district.

 Scott's annual Labor Day picnic, usually held at his mother's residence in Newport News, is a major campaign stop for statewide and federal candidates in Virginia.

+In 1997, Scott was one of two votes against the creation of a national registry for crimes against children and sexually violent offenders.

 On November 7, 2009, Scott voted for the Affordable Health Care for America Act (HR 3962).

 Scott has voted progressively in the House.
 He has supported increases in the minimum wage and has worked to eliminate anti-gay bias in the workplace.
 In 2010, Scott co-sponsored the "Lee-Scott bill" with Barbara Lee to make it easier on individuals who had been on unemployment for 99 weeks without finding work.
 Of the bill, Lee said, "it is important that we put in place a safety net for those still looking for work.
 We cannot and will not allow our fellow Americans to fall by the wayside.
 Congressman Scott and I plan to continue to push for passage of this legislation because it is simply the right thing to do."

 Scott supports LGBT rights.
 In 2009, he voted in favor of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, a bill that expanded the federal hate crime law to cover crimes biased by the victim's sexual orientation or gender identity.
 In 2010, he voted in favor of the Don't Ask, Don't Tell Repeal Act.
 In 2019, Scott voted in favor of the Equality Act, a bill that would expand the federal Civil Rights Act of 1964 to ban discrimination based on sexual orientation and gender identity, and urged Congress members to support the legislation.

 Scott was an outspoken opponent of the Bush administration.
-He opposed the Patriot Act, explaining that officials could abuse the power by promoting anti-terrorist security and develop unfair "racial profiling".
+He opposed the Patriot Act, explaining that officials could abuse their power by promoting anti-terrorist security and develop unfair "racial profiling".
 In 2002 Scott voted against the Iraq war resolution and did not support any of the Bush Doctrine in reference to the Iraq war.

 For his tenure as the chairman of the House Education and Labor Committee in the 116th Congress, Scott earned an "A" grade from the nonpartisan Lugar Center's Congressional Oversight Hearing Index.

+Scott voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

+Scott was one of two Democrats along with Nikema Williams who voted against the expulsion of former New York representative George Santos.